Skip to main content

 Fee Structure

-PeerSense earns a referral fee at closing.
+PeerSense earns a referral fee at closing, established upfront in our agreement.
 Nothing collected before the deal closes.
-No retainers, no upfront fees.
+No retainers, no consulting fees.

 Tell Us About Your Project